April 8, 2011

 ● Some days, you may want to sit down, give up, and let the world go on without you.
 Remember, Jesus commands you to be diligent, and not lag behind.
 Use your spiritual gifts, and be a help to others today, to the glory of God, by His power, and watch His love operate through you today.

 ● Diligence means we keep up, buck up, and act with earnestness and eagerness.
-We feel the Spirit of God moving our hearts to invest our spiritual gifts in the benefit of others, because many of our spiritual friends will have days where they feel like giving up, or sitting down for a while.
+We feel the Spirit of God moving our hearts to invest our spiritual gifts to the benefit of others, because many of our spiritual friends will have days where they feel like giving up, or sitting down for a while.

 ● We hinder our spiritual growth when we lag behind, and give up on diligence.